egeoffroy/CompBio_Mini_Project/README.md

   python run_all.py SRR5660030 SRR5660033 SRR5660044 SRR5660045
 ```

-This test data consists of the first 2000 read pairs for four SRR files.
+This test data consists of the first 2000 lines for the four SRR paired read files.
+This means there are 1000 read pairs for each SRR.
 When running with this tool, expect only one significant contig with length > 1000 bp after running SPades.

 ## Scripts